Breakthrough Treatment

 Science

 Pressure injuries: Hemastyl gel can be used with all stages of pressure injuries.
-Due to its antimicrobial benefits, it is a good option for infected wounds as well as pressure injuries, such as wounds on the tailbone or buttocks.
+Due to its antimicrobial benefits, it is a good option for wounds that need microbial reduction.

 Venous ulcers: The use of Hemastyl gel on venous stasis ulcers is less common due to the risk of overhydrating the wound and macerating the periwound.
 Since venous stasis ulcers are commonly higher output wounds, take care when using a wound hydrating treatment.